tagohd/mono/Concepts/Magic/Spells/Destroy Legendary Artifact.md

 - Casting Time: 1 hour
 - Range: Touch
-- Materials: A [[The Legendary Artifacts|Legendary Artifact]], aluminum powder, iron(III) oxide, magnesium (for ease of ignition).
+- Materials: A [[Legendary Artifacts|Legendary Artifact]], aluminum powder, iron(III) oxide, magnesium (for ease of ignition).
 All are consumed by the spell.
 - Duration: Instantaneous.

 >[!note]